Sharing ways to bring hope and stability to your community.

 Developing a hands-on program

 Through our Hope University hands-on program, we educate and train other communities to help their homeless neighbors.
-We do this through a lens of collaboration and wrap-around facilitation, all while providing participants with the necessary ingredient — hope.
+We do this through a lens of collaboration and wrap-around facilitation, all while providing participants with a necessary ingredient for success — hope.

-“I really appreciated the training provided to many of us on Tuesday.
+“I really appreciated the training provided to many of us.
 You did a great job of orchestrating a large amount of information very articulately & concisely into a short period of time!
 I am very grateful to have it & will be sending the materials on to others in the community.”

 – Nancy Brown, Mt Vernon, WA